heyitsnuel/reseller_sales_analysis/README.md

 This repository contains a technical analytics assignment that I got from one of my job applications as Data Analyst.
 This demonstrates the use of **SQL** in **Google BigQuery** for **ETL**, **data quality analysis**, and **exploratory analysis**.

+## Dataset

+The datasets are from this [spreadsheet](https://docs.google.com/spreadsheets/d/1aTaIHrw3rlyug-fJFYJjgWRYuaIJqDN6K_KNf0iHg1Q).
+You may refer to it when the tables have expired.

 ## Database Connection

 The datasets are loaded into BigQuery with these details: